ansible-collections/ansible-consul/examples/README_VAGRANT.md

 4. If you notice an error like *vm: The '' provisioner could not be found.* make sure you have vagrant-hosts plugin installed

-### DNSMasq Forwarding
+### Dnsmasq Forwarding

-The role includes support for DNS forwarding with dnsmasq.
+The role includes support for DNS forwarding with Dnsmasq.

 Install like this: